Colorado shooting victims: Store staffers, cop, photographer

 Three were gunned down while putting in a day’s work at a Colorado supermarket.
 Another was a police officer who raced in to try to rescue them and others from the attack that left 10 dead.

-A picture of Monday’s shooting victims has begun to emerge as the suspect in the killings waits behind bars for his first court appearance, set for Monday.
+A picture of the victims of Monday’s shooting began to emerge a day later, when the suspect in the killings was booked into jail on murder charges after being treated at a hospital.

 Those who lost their lives at the King Soopers store in Boulder ranged from 20 years old to 65.
 They included a magazine photographer, a Medicare agent with a passion for theater and others going about their days at a busy shopping plaza.